Car wash: Automatic car wash

-Conveyorized/tunnel car wash
+Conveyor-driven/tunnel car wash

-The first conveyorized automatic car wash appeared in Hollywood, California in 1940.
-Conveyorized automatic car washes consist of tunnel-like buildings into which customers (or attendants) drive.
+The first conveyor-driven automatic car wash appeared in Hollywood, California, in 1940.
+Conveyor-driven automatic car washes consist of tunnel-like buildings into which customers (or attendants) drive.

-Some car washes have their customers pay through a computerized POS, or point of sale unit, also known as an "automatic cashier", which may take the place of a human cashier.
-The mechanism inputs the wash PLU into a master computer or a tunnel controller automatically.
-When the sale is automated, after paying the car is put into a line-up called the stack or queue.
-The stack moves sequentially, so the wash knows what each car purchased.
-After pulling up to the tunnel entrance, an attendant usually guides the customer onto the conveyor.
-At some washes, the system will send the correct number of rollers automatically, based on tire sensors.
-The tire sensor lets the wash know where the wheels are and how far apart they are.
-On other systems the employee may guide the customer and press a 'Send Car' button on the tunnel controller, to manually send the rollers which push the car through.

 Before entering the automated section of the wash tunnel, attendants may prewash customers' cars.

-The car wash will typically start cleaning with chemicals called presoaks applied through special arches.
-CTAs, or "chemical tire applicators," apply specialized formulations, which remove brake dust and build-up from the surface of the wheels and tires.
+The car wash typically starts cleaning with chemicals called presoaks applied through special arches.
+CTAs, or "chemical tire applicators", apply specialized formulations, which remove brake dust and build-up from the surface of the wheels and tires.